The 13 Best Cloud Storage for Photographers in 2025

 However, if you mostly use your phone for photography, then you have to check and be sure if you are eligible to use the service through your phone.
 Also, auto backup or uploading is one of the essential features for phone users as it saves a lot of time and energy.

 Moreover, make sure you can use the service on multiple devices.
-If yes, then how many devices can be connected at a time is also should be inquired.
+If yes, then how many devices can be connected at a time is should also be inquired.

 2. Storage Capacity

+As a photographer, you will be working with photos daily, which requires massive storage capacity to keep your photographs safe and preserved.
 That’s why you should pick the service that will provide you with immense storage.
 Usually, you can store around 100k high-quality photographs if you go for a 1TB storage plan.

-If you feel that selecting a large storage plan may be a waste of money for you at the initial stage as you may not need that much space, you should select a plan that can be upgraded in the future in case you feel a shortage of space.
+If you feel that selecting a large storage plan may be a waste of money for you at the initial stage, as you may not need that much space, you should select a plan that can be upgraded in the future, in case you feel a shortage of space.

 3. File Formats, Cataloging, and Editing